Last updated in July 2020

 55. Household purchases

-Nielsen is interested in your household purchases and would like to reward you for sharing your data.
+Nielsen is interested in your household purchases and would like to reward you for scanning your groceries.

 56. Shopping at selected stores

 With Shopkick you earn reward cards when you shop in their partner stores.